 MATSDA has also been involved in a number of published books - e.g. Tomlinson, B. (Ed.)
 1998 Materials Development in Language Teaching, Cambridge University Press; Tomlinson, B. (Ed.)
 2003 Developing Materials for Language Teaching, Continuum Press; Tomlinson, B (Ed.)
 2008 English Language Learning Materials - A Critical Review, Continuum Press; Tomlinson, B. and Masuhara, H. (Eds.)
 2010 Research for Materials Development, Continuum Press; Tomlinson, B. (Ed.)
 2011 Materials Development in Language Teaching, (2nd edn) Cambridge University Press.

-Books to be published soon include Masuhara, H., Tomlinson, B. & Mishan, F. (Eds.)
+Other books published include Masuhara, H., Tomlinson, B. & Mishan, F. (Eds.)
 (2016) Practice and Theory for Materials Development in Language Learning.
 Newcastle: Cambridge Scholars, Maley, A. & Tomlinson, B. (2017) Authenticity and Materials Development for Language Learning.
-Newcastle: Cambridge Scholars. and Tomlinson, B. & Masuhara, H. (2017) The Complete Guide to the Theory and Practice of Materials Development for Language Learning.
+Newcastle: Cambridge Scholars., Tomlinson, B. & Masuhara, H. (2018) The Complete Guide to the Theory and Practice of Materials Development for Language Learning.
 Hoboken, NJ: Wiley and Bouckaert, M., Konlings, M. & van Wilkelhof (M).
 (2018).
 Meaning-focused materials for language learning.
 Newcastle: Cambridge Scholars.

 We believe that published and self-produced materials can co-exist happily in the language classroom.
 We hope to help teachers become more confident in producing their own materials and, at the same time, encourage publishers to take account of principled ideas outside the mainstream.